joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 Beyond what this disallows, it actually allows for some interesting patterns.
 For instance, any number of concurrent activities may share `readonly` access to the same object.
-Remember that we can convert `mutable` to `readonly`, which means that, given an activity with `mutable` access, we can use fork/join parallelism that captures an object with `readonly` permissions, provided the mutator is temporally paused for the duriation of this fork/join operation.
+Remember that we can convert `mutable` to `readonly`, which means that, given an activity with `mutable` access, we can use fork/join parallelism that captures an object with `readonly` permissions, provided the mutator is temporally paused for the duration of this fork/join operation.

 Or, in code: